dotnet/docs-maui/docs/user-interface/controls/label.md

 ## Set line height

-The vertical height of a `Label` can be customized by setting the `Label.LineHeight` property to a `double` value.
+The vertical height of a <xref:Microsoft.Maui.Controls.Label> can be customized by setting the `Label.LineHeight` property to a `double` value.

 > [!NOTE]
 >